 Winter is not my favorite.
 (Neither is summer - I prefer spring & fall for sure!)
 I grew up in coastal South Carolina & rarely had to worry about snow or ice.
 I didn't know there was such a thing as snow boots or snow pants.
 The heaviest jacket I had was a wind breaker.
 I wore flip-flops year-round because it was warm enough to do so.

 My husband, on the other hand, was born & raised in New Hampshire.
-In case you need a geography refresher, it's one of the stated that borders Canada.
+In case you need a geography refresher, it's one of the states that borders Canada.
 He remembers snow so deep that they couldn't open their front door.
 He grew up skiing every week with his school.

 Now, we live in Maryland & our winters aren't too bad, but we do get a lot of rainy winter days.
 Being a mom of 4 kids, I've had to stay creative & flexible in order to make those stuck-inside days not turn into marathon movie days every time.